kam193/assemblyline-services/README.md

 ### PCAP Extractor

-This service list flows from a pcap file using Tshark.
+This service list TCP flows from a pcap file using Tshark.
 If supported by Tshark, it can also extract files.
+It tries to set as much as possible tags, and respect safelisting to avoid unnecessary operations.

 Supported heuristics:
  - external HTTP/non-HTTP connections,